- Underrated and overlooked by Windows users, disk management is important for your PC's lifespan.

 Using the solid format features you can format FAT and NTFS, or flash memory to NTFS.

 The ability to edit dit partition tables directly at the HEX level is one interesting feature that could appeal to more advanced users.

 GParted Disk Partition can resize, delete, move, create, copy, explore, format, convert, hide and unhide partitions with minimal effort.
 This tool is considered a GNOME editor, so it’s available for free to all users.

-GParted Disk Partition supports the high variety of formats, not just for Windows, but for other operating systems, as well.
-It supports: NTFS file system on Windows, FAT file system, and ext2, ext3, and ext4 file systems used on Linux.
+GParted Disk Partition supports a high variety of formats, not just for Windows, but for other operating systems, as well: NTFS, FAT, ext2, ext3, or ext4.

 Just like some other tools from this list, GParted Disk Partition also features the data recovery option, as it allows you to retrieve data from lost partitions.

 If you don’t like third-party solutions, Windows 10 has its own disk management feature that you can use to manage your partitions easily.